99003585/Advanced_SDLC_B1/Requirement/README.md

   The inventor, Herman Hollerith produced the “tabulating machine,” which was used in the 1890 census

+2.Feasibility Analysis:

+*  Market Feasibility Analysis

+*  Score Analysis Software is used in various fields such as for observing game scores    in  sports, and students marks in educational institutions.

+*  Real statistics Reliability data analysis tool can be used for score analysis

+ *  The benefits of score analysis is that it provides the quality assessment and key demographic analysis to provide a histolic summary of our benefits strategy.

+  *  Histograms are used for representing the results.

+Technical Feasibility

+    *  IBM SPSS statistical analysis tools are mostly used.
+    *  R (R Foundation for Statistical computing), MATLAB, Microsoft Excel, Minitab

 Research
 ![Description](Link to Pic) -- Content